 To love the city with the heart of Christ.

-Love: We love God because He loved us first.
-We love others with the heart of Christ.
+Love: We love God and others because God loved us first.

-Discipleship: We grow as followers of Jesus as we learn about and practice our faith in fellowship.
+Discipleship: We are committed to growing as followers of Jesus by learning and practicing our faith in God.

 What we Believe